loaforcsSoundAPI/soundapi-docs/docs/soundpack-tutorials/guide/getting-started.md

 >
 > If you end up struggling to follow this guide, there's no shame in downloading someone else's mod to learn from it

 It's recommended to look at [Recommended Tools](/soundpack-tutorials/recommended-tools) first, to see what you might have to download.
+You may also find the [Example Sound-Packs](https://github.com/loaforcsSoundAPI/loaforcsSoundAPI.Examples) useful.

 ## Folder Structure
 The following folders and files need to be created, and then placed into the `Plugins` folder created by BepInEx.